kamipatel/EventMgmtDemoApp/README.md

 3. [DataCloudApp](#DataCloudApp)
 4. [MarketingCloudApp](#MarketingCloudApp)

+# About
+- In this excecise we will create force.com, data cloud and Marketing cloud packages.

 # Prerequisite
 - Make sure your DevHub org is enabled for data cloud package creation
 - You have linked your namespace org to the DevHub org
 - You can use this app as a reference app.
 Make sure to replace namespace in sfdx-project.json
+- You have completed trailheads on 2GP packaging
+- You know how to setup Data cloud and Marketing cloud

 # Setup
 ### Authenticate devhub